Class 6 Exam > Class 6 Notes > Science Class 6 > Worksheet Solutions: Components of Food

 (ii) A ______ can prevent deficiency disease.

-Ans: balanced diet
+Ans: Balanced diet

-A balanced diet includes all the essential nutrients in the correct proportions, which helps maintain health and prevent deficiency diseases.
+A balanced diet includes all essential nutrients in the correct proportions, which helps maintain health and prevent deficiency diseases.

 (iii) Too much fat in the diet may lead to ______.

-Ans: obesity
+Ans: Obesity

 Excessive consumption of fats can lead to fat accumulation in the body, resulting in obesity.